Engee documentation

 Details

 Base-emitter voltage at base current .
-The data pair ] should be given for the case where the transistor is in the normal active region, i.e. not in the saturated region.
+Data pair ] should be given for the case when the transistor is in the normal active region, i.e. not in the saturated region.

 Dependencies

-To use this parameter, set the parameter Parameterization to the value of Specify from a datasheet.
+To use this parameter, set for the parameter Parameterization meaning Specify from a datasheet.

 Units